agconti/kaggle-titanic/README.markdown

 ###Kaggle-titanic
 This is a tutorial in an IPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
 The goal of this repository is to provide an example of a competitive analysis for those interested in the field of data analytics or competition on line in Kaggle's Data Science competitions.

-####Quick Start
-Want to cut to the good stuff?
-[View](http://nbviewer.ipython.org/urls/raw.github.com/agconti/kaggle-titanic/master/Titanic.ipynb) a static version of the notebook in the comfort of your own web browser.
+####Quick Start [View](http://nbviewer.ipython.org/urls/raw.github.com/agconti/kaggle-titanic/master/Titanic.ipynb) a static version of the notebook in the comfort of your own web browser.

 ###Kaggle Competition | Titanic Machine Learning from Disaster